weberlab-hhu/reproducbility-collection/README.md

 #### make a cloud account

 For today, we will use either "git.hhu.de" as our cloud service, because we (HHU members) all _have_ an account.
-Or, if you have or what to setup an account briefly, in the "real world" you'll generally want to use a cloud service such as "github.com" or "gitlab.com".
+Or, if you have or wnat to setup an account briefly, in the "real world" you'll generally want to use a cloud service such as "github.com" or "gitlab.com".